Guide · Agent builders

 If you’re building an AI agent that needs to reason about stocks, you’ve probably hit the wall: LLMs hallucinate prices and trends, finance APIs return raw bars not insights, and there’s no canonical way to wire calibrated stock analysis into Claude or Cursor.

 An MCP (Model Context Protocol) server for finance is the answer.
-Chart Library’s MCP server exposes 20 tools for cohort intelligence, regime tracking, and historical pattern analysis.
+Chart Library’s MCP server exposes a composite toolset for cohort intelligence, regime tracking, and historical pattern analysis.
 Install once via pip, configure your MCP client, and your agent has the right primitives wired in.

 What MCP is (and why finance is a good fit)